MicrosoftDocs/win32/desktop-src/VPC/ivmkeyboard.md

 ---
 title: IVMKeyboard interface
 description: Controls the keyboard device within a virtual machine.
-The IVMKeyboard for a virtual machine can be retrieved using the IVMVirtualMachine Keyboard property. ms.assetid: 'a64a23b6-3937-40c6-af9d-fb341c04fbf7'
+The IVMKeyboard for a virtual machine can be retrieved using the IVMVirtualMachine Keyboard property. ms.assetid: a64a23b6-3937-40c6-af9d-fb341c04fbf7
+keywords:
+- IVMKeyboard interface Virtual PC
-keywords: ["IVMKeyboard interface Virtual PC", "IVMKeyboard interface Virtual PC , described"]
+- IVMKeyboard interface Virtual PC , described
 topic_type:
 - apiref
 api_name: